Sergei Winogradsky: Biography

 In 1901, he was elected an honorary member of the Moscow Society of Naturalists and, in 1902, a corresponding member of the French Academy of Sciences.
-In 1905, due to ill health, the scientist left the institute and moved from St. Petersburg to the town of Horodok in Podolia, where from 1892 he owned a huge estate.
-In fact, while working as the director of the Institute of Experimental Medicine, Vynohradsky renounced his salary, which was transferred to a special account, and then used these funds to build a room for a scientific library, the director of which lived on the income from the estate, where agricultural work was carried out.
+In 1905, due to ill health, the scientist left the institute and moved from St. Petersburg to the town of Gorodok in Podolia, where from 1892 he owned a huge estate.
+In fact, while working as the director of the Institute of Experimental Medicine, Winogradsky renounced his salary, which was transferred to a special account, and then used these funds to build a room for a scientific library, the director of which lived on the income from the estate, where agricultural work was carried out.

-In Gorodok Vynohradsky addressed the problems of agriculture and soil science.
+In Gorodok Winogradsky addressed the problems of agriculture and soil science.
 He introduced new management methods, bought the best varieties of seeds, plants, and livestock, and advanced technology.
-As a businessman and businessman, he achieved unprecedented success.
 His estate became one of the richest and most successful in Podolia, and remained profitable even during the First World War, falling under Austro-Hungarian occupation.

-He retired from active scientific work in 1905, dividing his time between his private estate in Horodok, Podalia and Switzerland.
+He retired from active scientific work in 1905, dividing his time between his private estate in Gorodok and Switzerland.

-After the revolution of 1917, Vinogradsky went first to Switzerland and then to Belgrade.
-In 1922, he accepted an invitation to head the division of agricultural bacteriology at the Pasteur Institute at an experimental station at Brie-Comte-Robert, France, about 30 km from Paris.
+After the revolution of 1917, Winogradsky went first to Switzerland and then to Belgrade.
+In 1922, he accepted an invitation to head the Pasteur Institute's division of agricultural bacteriology at an experimental station at Brie-Comte-Robert, France, about 30 km from Paris.
 During this period, he worked on a number of topics, among them iron bacteria, nitrifying bacteria, nitrogen fixation by Azotobacter, cellulose-decomposing bacteria, and culture methods for soil microorganisms.
-Winogradsky retired from active life in 1940 and died in Brie-Comte-Robert in 1953.
+In 1923 Winogradsky became an honorary member of the Russian Academy of Sciences despite his emigration.
+He retired from active life in 1940 and died in Brie-Comte-Robert in 1953.